hamzaiftkhar/100-Days-of-Code-with-Python/Day-32/README.md

 - **Limited Functionality:** Sets have limited functionality compared to lists, as they do not support methods like append() or pop().
 This can make it more difficult to modify or manipulate data stored in a set.
 - **Memory Usage:** Sets can consume more memory than lists, especially for small datasets.
 This is because each element in a set requires additional memory to store a hash value.
 - **Less Commonly Used:** Sets are less commonly used than lists and dictionaries in Python, which means that there may be fewer resources or libraries available for working with them.
 This can make it more difficult to find solutions to problems or to get help with debugging.

-## Important Note:

-In Python, sets do not produce shuffled output by design.
-Sets are unordered collections of unique elements, which means they do not have a specific order, and the elements are not arranged in any particular sequence.
-When you iterate through a set or print its elements, the order in which the elements are displayed may appear shuffled, but it is not intentional randomness.

-The apparent randomness in the order of elements in a set is due to the way Python's sets are implemented internally.
-Sets use hash tables (also known as dictionaries) to store their elements for efficient membership testing and elimination of duplicates.
-Hash tables do not guarantee any specific order when you iterate through their keys or values.

-If you need a collection that maintains the order of elements, you can use a list or another ordered data structure like collections.OrderedDict (for Python 3.1 and later) or collections.OrderedDict (for Python 2.7 and 3.0).
-These data structures preserve the order in which elements are added, allowing you to access and iterate through the elements in a predictable order.